w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 * WCAG **3** is W3C Accessibility Guidelines
 * WCAG **2** is Web Content Accessibility Guidelines

-“W3C Accessibility Guidelines (WCAG) 3.0” was chosen:
+“W3C Accessibility Guidelines (WCAG) 3” was chosen:
 * because of wide-spread familiarity with the “WCAG” acronym
 * to encompass the broader scope beyond “content”

 ### Structure

-For a description of the structure of the WCAG 3 Working Draft, see the Explainer section [WCAG 3.0 Structure](https://www.w3.org/TR/wcag-3.0-explainer/#structure).
+For a description of the structure of the WCAG 3 Draft, see the Explainer section [WCAG 3 Structure](https://www.w3.org/TR/wcag-3.0-explainer/#structure).

 ### Conformance approach {#model}